AutoFlow: An Autoencoder-based Approach for IP Flow Record Compression with Minimal Impact on Traffic Classification: Results

-To further understand the impact of compression on classification errors, we analyzed the misclassifications, as shown in \Cref{tab:misclassification}.

-This analysis reveals that compression increases total misclassifications by a factor of 3.4.
-TLS.Facebook and TLS.TikTok remain the most challenging classes to distinguish, with increased errors in the compressed version.
-QUIC.Instagram emerges as a problematic class in the compressed version, replacing BitTorrent in the top 5 misclassified classes.

-Despite the increase in misclassifications, the overall accuracy remains high at 99.22\% for compressed features.
-This suggests that our compression method preserves the most critical discriminative information while introducing some challenges for closely related traffic types, particularly encrypted TLS streams.
+Detailed misclassification summary in \Cref{tab:misclassification} shows compression increases total errors by a factor of $3.2$ (from \num{1435} to \num{4633}).
+TLS.Facebook and TLS.TikTok remain the most challenging classes to distinguish, with their errors increasing proportionally.
+QUIC.Instagram emerges as more problematic in the compressed version with $442$ misclassifications, replacing BitTorrent in the top 5 misclassified classes.
+Despite this increase in errors, the overall accuracy remains high at $99.27\%$, indicating that our compression method effectively preserves discriminative features for most traffic types while introducing minor challenges in distinguishing between similar encrypted protocols.

-In conclusion, our results demonstrate that the proposed autoencoder-based compression method achieves significant data reduction while maintaining high performance in the critical task of network traffic classification, highlighting its potential for practical applications in network management and security.